How to Recover From A Bad Edibles Experience

 • Cramping

-CHS is not often diagnosed, primarily because it’s so rare.
-By eliminating other conditions, practitioners typically are able to be confident in their CHS diagnosis, though there are no official tests for this condition.
+CHS is not often diagnosed, primarily because it's so rare.
+By eliminating other conditions, practitioners typically can be confident in their CHS diagnosis, though there are no official tests for this condition.

 Final Thoughts

-If you find that edibles aren’t providing the effects they used to for you, it may be time to take a tolerance break.
-By stopping cannabis use for a period of time, you can lower your tolerance.
+If you find that edibles aren't providing the effects they used to for you, it may be time to take a tolerance break.
+By stopping cannabis use for some time, you can lower your tolerance.

 Edibles are not dangerous when consumed properly.
-In fact, they can provide many benefits including pain relief, increasing appetite, and inducing sleep.
-But it’s essential to find the right product and know what dosage is best for you.
+They can provide many benefits, including pain relief, increasing appetite, and inducing sleep.
+However, finding the right product and knowing what dosage is best for you is essential.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.